sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * AWS provides a service called "Elastic Container Service" for Docker
 * Azure provides a service called "Azure Container Service" for Docker
 * Docker official Images are curated set of docker repositories hosted on Docker Hub
+* Spring-Boot creates the docker image using Spring Boot maven plugin configured in pom.xml

 # Terminology
 * Docker